paul-hammant/tbd/content/vcs-choices/index.md

 [Website](https://www.plasticscm.com/)

 PlasticSCM is a modern DVCS like Git and Mercurial.
 It is compatible with Trunk Based Development and quite self-contained (has integrated code review, etc).
+Plastic is very good with bigger binaries, and comes with an intuitive "Branch Explorer" to see the evolution of branches, view diffs, execute merges, etc.

 It is also the first modern VCS to have semantic merge - it understands select programming languages and the refactorings developers perform on them.
 For example "move method", where that method is 50 lines long, isn't 50 lines added and 50 deleted in one commit, it is a much more *exact* and terse diff representation.